frto027/IsaacPaperServer/Readme.md

 [![Release](https://github.com/frto027/IsaacPaperServer/actions/workflows/release.yml/badge.svg)](https://github.com/frto027/IsaacPaperServer/actions/workflows/release.yml) [![Build](https://github.com/frto027/IsaacPaperServer/actions/workflows/build.yml/badge.svg)](https://github.com/frto027/IsaacPaperServer/actions/workflows/build.yml)

-IsaacPaperCupPhone is a program that enables you to run your own game server.
+IsaacPaperCupPhone is a program that enables you to run your own game server, you need a [client plugin](https://github.com/frto027/IsaacPaperCupPhoneRel) to connect the server.

 Designed for the game `The Binding of Isaac: Repentance`

-It is designed to solve the bad network problem for some special case.
+It is a toy that solve the bad network problem for some special case.

 [Download here](https://github.com/frto027/IsaacPaperServer/releases)